 Dog shampoo does a lot more than just blast away dirt with the power of suds!
-Shampoos help maintain healthy coats, restore color, provide nutrients, and moisturizes the skin.
+Shampoos help maintain healthy coats, restore color, provide nutrients, and moisturize the skin.
 Some shampoo formulations can also deter pests like fleas or ticks.

 If your dog gets anxious around water, you can try using CBD dog shampoo!
 CBD can provide some relief and relaxation for your dog, making the entire experience more enjoyable and fun.
-After all, a mellow-out dog is easier to handle when you’re bathing them.
+After all, a mellow dog is easier to handle when you’re bathing them.

 How To Bathe A Dog and Make It Easy

 Many dogs, unlike humans, do not like water.
 Additionally, some dogs have needs that you may not think of right off the bat.
 Don’t worry because we’ve laid out some easy steps so that you won’t make some of the more common mistakes.

 - Start off with a quick brushing.
 By brushing your dog’s fur, you loosen dirt and remove dead hair.
 Also, if you have a long-haired breed, brushing can remove any knots and matted fur, making it easier to wash later.

 - Fill the tub or basin with warm water (not hot).
 A dog’s skin is pretty sensitive to heat, so make sure the temperature is lukewarm to the touch.